 There are several that have been associate with decreasing inflammation.
 Fish oil, lipoic acid, and curcumin are three that have been shown to lower inflammation linked to disease processes.
 Some spices like ginger, cayenne, and garlic may lower inflammation as well (Santos-Longhurst, 2018).

-- "FOR YOUR HEART 200-count, 1200mg, 360mg of Omega-3, Fish Oil Softgels.
-Omega-3 Fish Oil is among the superfoods whose benefits may include lowering the risk of coronary heart disease**."
+- "FOR YOUR HEART: 200-count, 1200 milligram, 360 milligram of Omega-3, Fish Oil Softgels.
+Omega-3 Fish Oil is among the superfoods whose benefits may include lowering the risk of coronary heart disease."

 Perhaps the biggest thing that you can do to help control inflammation on your own is by controlling what you eat.
 Diet has been shown to play a big part in inflammation with foods both contributing to the inflammatory process and helping to calm it (Santos-Longhurst, 2018).